AI-in-Hand/platform/nalgonda/custom_skills/README.md

-# Custom Tools Directory
+# Custom Skills Directory

-This directory contains a collection of custom tools developed to extend the functionalities of the Nalgonda project.
+This directory contains a collection of custom skills developed to extend the functionalities of the Nalgonda project.
-Each tool performs a specific task and can be called upon when needed.
+Each skill performs a specific task and can be called upon when needed.

-## Tools and Descriptions
+## Skills and Descriptions

 - **Build Directory Tree**: Prints the structure of directories and files within a specified directory while preventing directory traversal.